grahamplata/hugo/content/projects/matchmaking/index.md

 ```

 The simulator creates fake clients with incrementing MMR values.
 Each opens a queue stream, sends heartbeats, waits for a match, and reports its opponent, server address, and total wait.

-## What I want to build next

-The current service proves the complete 1v1 lifecycle, including several races and recovery paths.
-The next steps are less about adding matching rules and more about making the system observable and connecting it to real infrastructure:

-- Implement the Kubernetes provisioner, potentially using Agones.
-- Emit queue depth, wait-time, MMR-difference, claim-conflict, and recovery metrics.
-- Add a larger simulation that charts the tradeoff between match quality and wait time.
-- Exercise process crashes and Redis failures in integration tests.
-- Decide whether mutual window compatibility should be required as the search expands.
-- Explore parties and team formation only after the 1v1 behavior is measurable.

-Goldilocks started as a question about pairing two players.
-The more interesting answer has been about ownership: who owns a session, who owns a pair, who owns cleanup, and how the next process can safely continue when an owner disappears.